 - Behavioral inhibition and control explains why many teens with ADHD are identified due to behavior problems.
 They act and speak quickly without thinking or planning, which can make it difficult to self-monitor their decision making.

 - Insatiability for new experiences refers to being easily bored with information and easily distracted.
 This may look like being restless and struggling to concentrate on activities that are not exciting enough.
-This explains why they are more likely to take risks, like experimenting with substances, or become preoccupied with a subject of interest.
+This explains why they are more likely to take risks or become preoccupied with a subject of interest.

 The Benefits of the Outdoors

 In one study, first published in the journal Applied Psychology: Health and Well-Being, researchers wanted to investigate if the discovery that exposure to green outdoor spaces improves concentration and impulse control applies to teens with ADHD.
 After analyzing survey data, they found that most parents reported that their child exhibited milder symptoms of ADHD immediately after going to a public park.
 Those who routinely spend time outside, whether it’s participating in sports, going to parks, or spending time in their backyard, exhibit lower levels of hyperactivity overall.
 This suggests that increased activity in hyperactive teens is not something that should be “discouraged,” but rather than it can be managed through structured activities.